 '''

-$ az login -u <account_name> -p :<password>
+az login -u <account-name> -p <password>

 '''

 2. Create and register a service principal.
-Write down the displayed name and tenant because it is necessary to set them in the Azure DNS resource settings of Cluster WebUI.
-In the following example, a service principal is created in /home/testlogin/tmpbyJ1cK.pem.
-The valid period of certificates is set to 10 years.
+Write down the displayed name and tenant because they need to be entered for configuring Azure DNS resource by Cluster WebUI.
+In the following example, a service principal is created in C:\Users\testlogin\examplecert.pem.